-Equity in simple terms is the difference between what you owe on the mortgage and the value of your home.
+Equity, in simple terms, is the difference between what you owe on the mortgage and the value of your home.

-Which lenders offer an equity loan?
+Which lenders offer equity loans?

 - CBA– MAV package line of credit residential equity / MAV standard variable rate / MAV package 12 month discounted variable rate / Standard variable rate / Line of credit residential equity rate / MAV package 1 year guaranteed rate